 Examination date (required)

-(Note: The “facility name and location” should be recorded on each image of the study.
+Facility location - The “facility name and location” should be recorded on each image of the study.
 The location could be as basic as city and state; it does not need to be the full address.
 The ACR is aware of the problems that some units have with this, and consequently, will not fail a facility for this reason alone, as long as the other required labeling is present.
-However, ACR reviewers will recommend that location information be included on the images.)
+However, ACR reviewers will recommend that location information be included on the images.

 Designation of right or left breast (required)